This week’s Sober Story comes from Arthur, a 55-year old living in Central Otago.

 Mrs D: How long have you been in recovery?

-Arthur: I have lost count of the days without a drink, but five years, ten months, one week and two days (not that I am counting).
+Arthur: I have lost count of the days without a drink, but it’s over seven years.

 Mrs D: What can you tell us about the last months/years of your drinking before you gave up?

 Arthur: I was drinking every day, mostly red wine.
 It was starting to hurt the body.
 I had stomach troubles and a sore head.
 I meant to stop on the first of January 2009, but it took until the 28th of October 2009 to make the call and actually stop drinking.

 Mrs D: What was the final straw that led you to get sober?

 Arthur: There were many straws.
 I was watching people become addicted to alcohol – having to drink every day – and realised that I was heading to the same place.
 I didn’t want to go there.
 There was an excellent series of ads on the radio about drinking too much and they helped set of an alarm bell.
 I had watched a farmer have to sell some of his farm.
 He has a drinking problem.
 As mentioned above I was starting to have health problems.
 So I decided to have one year sober.

 Mrs D: How was it for you in the early days?
 What was most difficult?